SAP ERP: SAP Enhancement Packages for SAP ERP 6.0 (SAP EhPs)

 The technical installation of business functions does not change the system behavior.
 The installation of new functionalities is decoupled from its activation and companies can choose which business functions they want to activate.
 This means that even after installing a new business function, there is no change to existing functionality before activation.
 Activating a business function for one process will have no effect on users working with other functionalities.

+Reaching its final stage, SAP ECC 6.0 concludes its evolution with Enhancement Package 8 (EHP 8.0).

 EhP8 served as a foundation to transition to SAP's new business suite: SAP S/4HANA.

+New Phase: SAP Cloud ERP

+In 2025, SAP introduced a new phase in the evolution of its ERP portfolio with the launch of SAP Cloud ERP, positioned as the successor to both legacy SAP ERP and SAP Business Suite.
+The platform reflects SAP’s move to a cloud-first, AI-enabled model that integrates SAP Business Data Cloud, SAP Business AI, and SAP Build, with an emphasis on maintaining a clean-core architecture that simplifies upgrades and extensions.

+A central part of this shift is the integration of Joule, SAP’s AI copilot, along with intelligent applications in areas such as Finance, Supply Chain Management, and Human Capital Management (HCM).
+These capabilities extend traditional ERP functions with real-time analytics, guided automation, and AI-driven decision support.
+Independent sources highlight how this modular approach is intended to help organizations modernize without the heavy customizations that defined earlier ERP generations.
+A practical overview of how these cloud capabilities connect with SAP BTP, AI Core, Joule, Finance, SCM, and HCM.